lpod/lpod-docs/level1-styles.rst

 argument.
 An optional boolean parameter whose name is ``default`` is allowed;
 if provided and set to ``true``, this parameter means that the style is inserted as a *default style*.
-A default style is a style that automatically apply to content elements whose style is not explicitly specified.
+A default style is a style that automatically apply to elements whose style is not explicitly specified.
 A document can contain at most one default style for a style family, so any attachment of a default style replaces any existing default style of the same family.